National Gallery of Victoria: 21st century

 A major fundraising drive was launched on 10 October 2000 to redevelop the ageing St Kilda Road building and although the state government committed the majority of the funds, private donations were sought in addition to federal funding.
 The drive achieved its aim and secured $15 million from the Ian Potter Foundation on 11 July 2000, $3 million from Loti Smorgon, $2 million from the Clemenger Foundation, and $1 million each from James Fairfax and the Pratt Foundation.

 NGV on Russell closed on 30 June 2002 to make way for the staged opening of the new St Kilda Road gallery.
 It was officially opened by premier Steve Bracks on 4 December 2003.

 The Ian Potter Centre: NGV Australia in Federation Square was designed by Lab Architecture Studio to house the NGV's Australian art collection.
 It opened in 2002.
 As such, the NGV's collection is now housed in two separate buildings, with Grounds' building renamed NGV International.

+From 15 December 2024 to 21 April 2025, the NGV hosted a Yayoi Kusama exhibition, which was the largest exhibition the NGV had ever dedicated to a single living artist, with the exhibition traversing the entire ground floor of NGV International and spilling out onto St Kilda Road; the exhibition drew 570,537 attendees over its run, making it the highest attended ticketed exhibition in the NGV's history and the highest attended visual art exhibition held in Australia, with over 24% of visitors who attended the exhibition coming from interstate or overseas.